rayss868/MCP-Web-Curl/README.md

 - 🧹 Logs & temp cleanup: old temporary files in the `logs/` directory are cleaned up at startup.
 - 🛑 Browser lifecycle: Puppeteer browser instances are closed in finally blocks to avoid Chromium temp file leaks.
 - 🔎 Content extraction:
   - Returns raw text, HTML, and Readability "main article" when available.
+Readability attempts to extract the primary content of a webpage, removing headers, footers, sidebars, and other non-essential elements, providing a cleaner, more focused text.
   - Readability output is subject to `startIndex`/`maxLength`/`chunkSize` slicing when requested.
-- 🚫 Resource blocking: images, stylesheets, and fonts can be blocked for faster page loads.
+- 🚫 Resource blocking: `blockResources` is now always forced to `false`, meaning resources are never blocked for faster page loads.
 - ⏱️ Timeout control: navigation and API request timeouts are configurable via tool arguments.
 - 💾 Output: results can be printed to stdout or written to a file via CLI options.
 - ⬇️ Download behavior (`download_file`):